 Our experience

-Honestly, Pie surprised us.
+But overall, Pie surprised us.
 It was easy to install and use, and although we’ve only earned a little so far, we like the fact that it participates in revenue sharing with the average person.
-Being forced to watch ads is annoying, and getting paid to choose to watch them is obviously much better.
+Being forced to watch ads is annoying, so getting paid to choose to watch them is obviously much better.

 Main features

-Even though Pie Adblock doesn’t require a lot of effort to use, you still have the option to enable the white- and blacklisting of sites.
+Even though Pie Adblock doesn’t require a lot of effort to use, you still have the option to enable the whitelist sites.
 You can also choose to use only the ad blocker and not participate in the incentive program.

 Whitelisting